petros-d/docs/docs/develop-project.md

 These commands rebuild your image and restart the Docker containers running on your local machine with that new image.
 Alternatively, you can run just `astro dev stop` to stop your Docker containers without restarting or rebuilding your project.

-## Rebuild a Project
+## Make Changes to Your Project

 All Astronomer projects require you to specify a Debian-based Astronomer Runtime image in a `Dockerfile`.
-When you run your project locally or on Astronomer Cloud, all of your DAG code, packages, and configurations are built into this image.
+When you run your project locally or on Astronomer Cloud, all of your DAG code, packages, and configurations are built into a Docker image based on Astronomer Runtime.

 Depending on the change you're making to your Astronomer project, you might have to rebuild your image to run your changes locally.